 - Invasive bladder tumours grow through the lining of the bladder and may spread to other parts of the body

 Providing fast results for the treatment of bladder tumours

 If your bladder tumour is non-invasive your Urologist will resect the tumour to reduce the risk of it becoming invasive.
-If, however, the tumour is found to be invasive, your Urologist will take biopsies from different areas of your bladder for examination under a microscope to identify how far the it has spread and determine the best course of treatment for you.
-Your Consultant will be able to help you arrange for any further consultations or treatment needed, and our team of experts are here to support you through treatment.
+If, however, the tumour is found to be invasive, your Urologist will take biopsies from different areas of your bladder for examination under a microscope, to identify how far it has spread and determine the best course of treatment for you.
+Your Consultant will be able to help you arrange any further consultations or treatment needed, and our team of experts are here to support you every step of the way.